techqueria/website/content/about/code-of-conduct/report-violation.md

 Filling out this form notifies [Techqueria's Trust & Safety Committee](/trust-and-safety/) in order to start an investigation.

+Members must submit a report in order to start an investigation.

+If you have any screenshots, please note that and we can reach out to get those from you during the investigation.

+Directly messaging an admin or member of the Techqueria team does not start an investigation

 Please refer to [Techqueria's Code of Conduct](/coc/) before submitting a report.

 <form name="Code of Conduct Violation Report" method="POST" data-netlify-recaptcha="true" data-netlify="true" action="/success/coc-violation/" class="form--max-width-unset form--centered no-ids">